-- 1. PGIM India Mutual Fund is a Mutual Fund registered with the Securities & Exchange Board of India and hence the entire income of the Mutual Fund will be exempt from income tax in accordance with the provisions of section 10(23D) of the Act. - 2.
-Surcharge at the following rate to be levied in case of individual / HUF / non-corporate non-firm unit holders for equity oriented mutual fund:
+3. Surcharge at the following rate to be levied in case of individual / HUF / non-corporate non-firm unit holders for equity oriented mutual fund:

-Income Individual /HUF / non-corporate non- firm unit holders (a) Above Rs 50 lakh upto 1 crore (including dividend income and capital gains income under section 111A, 112 and 112A of the Act) 10% (b) Above Rs 1 crore upto Rs 2 crores (including dividend income and capital gains income under section 111A and 112A of the Act) 15% (c) Above Rs 2 crores upto Rs 5 crores [excluding dividend income (dividend received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act) 25% (d) Above Rs 5 crores [excluding dividend income (dividend received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act) 37% (e) Above Rs 2 crores [including dividend income (dividend received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act)] but not covered in point (c) and (d) above 15%
+Income Individual /HUF / non-corporate non- firm unit holders (a) Above Rs 50 lakh upto 1 crore (including dividend income and 10% capital gains income under section 111A, 112 and 112A of the Act) (b) Above Rs 1 crore upto Rs 2 crores (including dividend income 15% and capital gains income under section 111A and 112A of the Act) (c) Above Rs 2 crores upto Rs 5 crores [excluding dividend income 25% (dividend received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act)

+(d) Above Rs 5 crores [excluding dividend income (dividend received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act) 37% (e) Above Rs 2 crores [including dividend income (dividend received from domestic companies only) and capital gains income under section 111A, 112 and 112A of the Act)] but not covered in point (c) and (d) above 15%

-Surcharge rate shall not exceed 25% in case of individual and HUF opting for new tax regime under section 115BAC of the Act.
+^{}Surcharge rate shall not exceed 25% in case of individual and HUF opting for new tax regime under section 115BAC of the Act.

-3. Surcharge rates for Companies/ firm
+4. Surcharge rates for Companies/ firm

-Total Income Rate of Surcharge for Domestic companies [] Rate of SurchargeforForeignCompanies
+Total Income Rate of Surcharge for Domestic companies Rate of Surcharge for Foreign Companies

-Above Rs 1 crore upto Rs 10 crores 7% 2%
+Above Rs 1 crore upto Rs 7% 2%

+10 crores

 Above Rs 10 crores 12% 5%

-Surcharge rate shall be 10% in case resident companies opting taxation under section 115BAA and section 115BAB of the Act on any income earned.
+^{}Surcharge rate shall be 10% in case resident companies opting taxation under section 115BAA and section 115BAB of the Act on any income earned.